Skip to Content

 Can we employ a person who has a residence permit issued by another EU Member State or Schengen State but does not have a residence permit issued by Finland?

 In general, a residence permit granted by another EU Member State or Schengen State does not give an employee the right to work in Finland.
 Before an employee can start to work, he or she must apply for a residence permit in Finland and receive a decision on his or her application.
+An application for a first residence permit on the basis of work must be submitted outside Finland.

 An exception to the rule are employees of a company that operates in another EU/EEA country, who come to Finland to perform temporary acquisition or subcontracting tasks, as specified in the regulations concerning the freedom to provide services, in the service of the same employer and for a maximum of six months.
 Furthermore, the employees must also have permits that allow them to reside and work in said country, and these permits must still be valid when they finish their work in Finland.
 A posted worker may work in Finland without a residence permit granted by Finland for a maximum of 90 days.